ddobrin/optimize-serverless-google-cloud/README.md

 Materials:
 * production-readiness `checklist`
-* `complete set` of services (code, config, environment setup) using best practices
+* app w/`complete set` of services (code, config, environment setup) following best practices
-* alternative versions of the services along the lines of `what is happening if you don't do this`
+* alternate versions of the services showing `what is happening if you don't do this`

 ## Service production-readiness checklist